 1. Lawyers Work In Toxic Environments

-They spend a lot of time in a boiling pot of constant conflicts and undue pressures.
-Their clients trust them with their most private secrets, including the illegal acts they committed, while expecting their counsel to draw favorable judgments.
+Second, their clients trust them with their most private secrets, including the illegal acts they committed, while expecting their counsel to draw favorable judgments.
 This can get quite stressful for the lawyers.

 2. Lawyers Don’t Have A Work-Life Balance

-The legal profession is a vulnerable profession.
+The legal profession is a vulnerable profession when it comes to balancing work and personal life.

 3. Most Clients Do Not Value Their Lawyers